 - Subverted in the Super Friends episode, "Volcano."
 Here, the volcano never erupts considering that the alien ship that crashes into its magma pool and the superheroes trying to rescue it have enough to deal with as it is.

-- Gummi Bears: The "My Gummi Lies Over the Ocean" episode.
+- Adventures of the Gummi Bears: The "My Gummi Lies Over the Ocean" episode.

 - The volcano at Hawaii in the finale of Total Drama World Tour.